 If you’re hardcore and the idea of your planned Solomon Islands trek being rained off breaks your hiking heart; then note that the Solomon Islands has the least chances of rain between December-February and also June-September.

-The Solomon Islands may be small but as it’s one of the least visited countries in the world you can benefit from diverse terrain trekking through lush rainforests, around stunning volcanoes and a handful of hikes without having to fight through giddy tourist crowds.
+The Solomon Islands may be small but as it’s one of the least visited countries in the world you can benefit from diverse terrain trekking through lush rainforests, around stunning active volcanoes and a handful of hikes without having to fight through giddy tourist crowds.

 Whilst it may be possible to hike in the Solomon Islands without a guide for the shorter routes it is a lot more practical and interesting to pay a local guide.